Sip wine in one of the harbours

 The main town of the tiny island of Alonissos, Patitiri, has many nice shops and cafes.
 It is a very short trip over on the hydrofoil, and well worth a visit.

 Although Skopelos is the largest of the Sporadic islands, Skiathos is by far the busiest – thanks in the main to the fact that it has a huge amount of sandy beaches, as well as the all important airport.
 It also boasts some excellent restaurants, well worth the boat trip.

 Take a boat trip out

 to see the monk seals in the marine park between Skopelos and Alonissos The protected Monk Seal (Monachus monachus) swim in the protected waters of this marine park.
-These wonderful mammals thrive in the fish infested waters around here, and although the local fishermen are at war with them, we still love them, and I’m sure you will too.
+These wonderful mammals thrive in the fish infested waters around here, and although the local fishermen are at war with them, we still love them, and we are sure you will, too.

 Drink a Greek coffee